python/devguide/triaging.rst

     used to prioritize the review of those PRs during the sprint.

 stale
-    Used for PRs that include changes which are no longer relevant or when the author hasn't responded to feedback in a long period of time or had no comments within 30 days.
-This label
-    helps core developers quickly identify PRs that are candidates for closure or require a ping to the author.
+    Used for PRs that haven't had any activity in 30 days.
+This label helps core developers quickly identify PRs that are candidates for closure, for review or require a ping to the author.

 type-bugfix
     Used for PRs that address unintentional behavior, but do not